agrc/sweeper/readme.md

 > - `--change-detect` argument
 > - using user-specific connection files via the `CONNECTIONS_FOLDER` config value

+## Exclusions

+Tables can be skipped by adding values to the `EXCLUSIONS.<sweeper_key>` config array.
+These values are matched against table names using [fnmatch](https://docs.python.org/3/library/fnmatch.html#fnmatch.fnmatch).
+Note that these do not apply when using the `--table-name` argument.

 ## Development

 1. clone arcgis conda environment